What is ESG (Environmental, Social, and Governance)?

-Corporate governance is concerned with the internal company’s affairs and the relationships with the main company’s stakeholders, including its employees and the shareholders.
+Corporate governance is concerned with the internal company affairs and its relationships with the main company’s stakeholders, including its employees and the shareholders.

-The proper and transparent corporate governance can help avoid conflicts of interest between the company’s stakeholders, and potentially huge litigation expenses.
+Proper and transparent corporate governance can help avoid conflicts of interest between the company’s stakeholders and potentially huge litigation expenses.

-In addition, corporate governance is directly linked to the company’s long-term success as proper governance policies can help to attract and retain talented employees.
+In addition, corporate governance is directly linked to a company’s long-term success, as proper governance policies can help to attract and retain talented employees.

 For more learning, CFI offers a wide range of courses on accounting, financial analysis, and financial modeling.
 To keep learning and advancing your career, the following CFI resources will be helpful: